juco/movies.juco.co.uk/README.md

-# movies.juco.co.uk
+# Juco :heart: Movies

-Movie ratings 'n such
+A site that will eventially display my IMDB ratings and watchlist